open-contracting/infrastructure/docs/cost/ids/sustainability.md

 For each date:

-- Add a `Milestone` to the `milestones` array and set its:
+1. Add a `Milestone` to the `milestones` array and set its:

 - `.id` incrementally
 - `.type` to 'financing'
 - `.status` to 'met'

-- For the submission date, set the milestone's `.title` to "Climate finance submission" and its `.dateMet` to the date of the submission
+2. If disclosing the submission date, set the milestone's `.title` to "Climate finance submission" and its `.dateMet` to the date of the submission
-- For the approval date, set the milestone's `.title` to "Climate finance approval" and its `.dateMet` to the date of the approval.
+3. If disclosing the approval date, set the milestone's `.title` to "Climate finance approval" and its `.dateMet` to the date of the approval.
 ```json
 {
   "milestones": [